ronald-tuhairwe/accent-analyzer/README.md

 streamlit run app.py
 ```

-The app will be available at `http://localhost:8501`
+The app is be available at `http://localhost:8501](https://accent-analyzer-by-ronald-tuhairwe.streamlit.app/`

 ## File Structure